Johnston County adopted a county-wide zoning ordinance 1992. Every parcel of land has a specific zoning

 Table of Permitted Uses

 A home occupation is an occupation customarily conducted for profit within a dwelling unit by the occupant of the dwelling unit.
 Home occupations are subject to limitations and regulations as set forth in the Johnston County Land Development Code.
 Further, not all home occupations are permitted in residential districts.
-If you have questions regarding your proposed home occupation, or to obtain a Home Occupation Conditional Use Permit, please contact a Planner at (919) 989-5150.
+If you have questions regarding your proposed home occupation, or to obtain a Home Occupation Zoning Letter, please contact a Planner at (919) 989-5150.

 Home occupation means an occupation customarily conducted for profit within a dwelling unit by the occupant(s) of the dwelling unit.
 Examples of permitted home occupations include, but are not limited to, home offices, sewing/tailoring, artistic painting, sculpting, crafting, tutoring, catering, barber/beauty shops.